00DAYS : 00HRS : 00MIN : 00SEC

 Multistate Performance Test (MPT)

-The Multistate Performance Test (MPT) is developed by NCBE and consists of two 90-minute items.
-It is administered by user jurisdictions as part of the bar examination on the Tuesday before the last Wednesday in February and July of each year.
-Illinois only tests one MPT.
+The Multistate Performance Test (MPT) is developed by the NCBE and consists of two 90-minute sections.
+It is administered as part of the bar examination on the Tuesday before the last Wednesday in February and July of each year.

 The MPT is designed to test an examinee's ability to use fundamental lawyering skills in a realistic situation and complete a task that a beginning lawyer should be able to accomplish.
 The MPT is not a test of substantive knowledge.
 Rather, it is designed to evaluate certain fundamental skills lawyers are expected to demonstrate regardless of the area of law in which the skills arise.